scudette/velociraptor/README.md

 have more testing prior to the official release.

 We have a CI pipeline managed by GitHub actions.
-You can see the pipeline by clicking the actions tab on our GitHub pages.
+You can see the pipeline by clicking the actions tab on our GitHub project.
 There are two workflows:

 1. Windows Test: this workflow build a minimal version of the Velociraptor binary (without the GUI) and runs all the tests on it.
 We also test various windows support functions in this pipeline.
+This pipeline builds on evert push in each PR.

 2. Linux Build All Arches: This pipeline builds complete binaries for many supported architectures.
+It only runs when the PR is merged into the master branch.

+If you fork the project on GitHub, the pipelines will run on your own fork as well.
+If you need to prepare a PR for a new feature or modify an existing feature you can use this to build your own binaries for testing on all architectures.

 ## Getting help